Medical Administrative Assistant Training Online

 You’re the type of person who likes to help others.
 You’re organized.
 And you know how to get things done.
 Well, that’s good news.
-The healthcare industry is growing and now is a great time to consider a career as a medical administrative assistant.
+The healthcare industry is growing and now is a great time to train to be a medical administrative assistant.

 As a UMA medical administrative assistant student online, you’ll learn how to help keep the healthcare system moving forward.
 You’ll learn how to greet patients and get them checked in, schedule appointments, assist with patient insurance claims, medical coding, and day-to-day office procedures.
 If a career in a medical office setting and supporting people, processes and procedures sounds good to you, we should talk.